 If you have acne marks, pigmentation or are on the hunt for an exfoliating product that isn’t too harsh Good Day is a great option.
 It is definitely best to use a good sunscreen with AHA/BHA products and always listen to your skin, it is easy to overdo the exfoliation an create more problems than you fix.
 I like that Good day is more than just acids and has a host of other skin friendly ingredients as well, such as hyaluronic acid and coconut water.
 You see results from first application, skin looks brighter and marks are slightly diminished.
 Regular use has been keeping my skin clearer and fresher and I feel like my oils and moisturisers penetrate the skin much better.

-Tropic is a really good all round brand and one that I am really enjoying exploring.
+Tropic is a good all round brand and one that I am really enjoying exploring.
+Although they don’t focus on organic ingredients, or some of the other things that I would look for in a brand, it is nice to be able to recommend a brand that focuses on all vegan products.
 Expect more reviews soon!